-DDSL i/c are Luke Illsley & Emma Chivers
+DDSL i/c is Luke Illsley

-The DDSL in this role takes responsibility for all "academic" staff safeguarding training, working alongside Emma Chivers who takes responsibility for all support staff training across the entire organization ("academic" in these circumstances is taken to mean any colleague who has direct, potentially one to one contact, with pupils).
+The DDSL in this role takes responsibility for all staff safeguarding training.
 This DDSL will ensure that all training materials are fully updated, at least annually, in line with the latest legislation.
 This DDSL will deliver training both to new staff at induction and also throughout the year whenever updates are necessary.
-This DDSL will liaise closely with Emma to ensure that all training records are up to date and will help Emma to chase those who need chasing.
+This DDSL will liaise closely with HR to ensure that all training records are up to date.
 This is necessarily a proactive role at all times of the year as new staff start any time.